Office: Shields Science Center 215

 Majors in Neuroscience will:

 - demonstrate foundational knowledge in neuroscience, chemistry, biology and psychology.
-Additionally, physics and calculus for students taking the premedical curriculum and recommended for those applying to Ph.D. programs in neuroscience should also demonstrate knowledge in Physics and Calculus.)
+(Additionally, students taking the premedical curriculum and those applying to Ph.D. programs in neuroscience should also demonstrate knowledge in Physics and Calculus.)

 - demonstrate technical training in neuroscience at the molecular, cellular, systems and behavioral/cognitive levels of analysis as well as possess the ability to apply analytical thinking and statistical reasoning in the design of research studies.

 - understand and practice the ethical principles that guide the professional behavior of neuroscientists and related careers (e.g., neurologists, clinical neuropsychologists, etc.).
 This includes a grasp of the ethical issues pertaining to the use of human subjects and the use of animals in research.

-- develop competency in written and oral communication skills with a particular emphasis on scientific writing and formal scientific presentations.
+- develop competency in written and oral communication skills with emphasis on scientific writing and formal scientific presentations.